11 Oct Success: A Mindset

 Winston Churchill once said, “Success is the ability to go from failure to failure without losing your enthusiasm.”
 We see successful people do this all the time.
 To be a successful professional baseball player, you are going to ‘fail’ at bat two-thirds of the time.
 The key to their success is that they never let it get to them.
 They strike out twice and hit a home run the third time at bat.
-In fact, psychologist Angela Duckworth’s new book, Grit: The Power of Passion and Perseverance, scientifically outlines that the secret to outstanding achievement is not talent but a special blend of passion and persistence she calls “grit.”
+In fact, psychologist Angela Duckworth’s book, Grit: The Power of Passion and Perseverance, scientifically outlines that the secret to outstanding achievement is not talent but a special blend of passion and persistence she calls “grit.”

 3. Adopt a mindfulness practice.